harshchhabra37/Google-Cloud-Results-NIT-KKR/README.md

 This is the Final List, <strong>146 students</strong> have sucessfully completed <strong>both the tracks</strong> and <strong> 185 students</strong> have sucessfully completed <strong>a single track</strong>.

-You can show some love ❤ by giving a star ⭐ and sharing this repo.
+You can show some love ❤ by giving a star ⭐.
 For more queries you can contact me [Harsh Chhabra](https://github.com/chhabraharsh37)